-After the flood events of 1982 and 1984, the City of Tulsa installed additional storm sewer inlets on S. 83rd E. Ave., along the rear property line of RLA #31, and in front of the properties on E. 46th St. These measures appear to have solved the overland flow flooding for RLA #31 for 100-year rainfall events.
+After the flood events of 1982 and 1984, the City of Tulsa installed additional storm sewer inlets on E. 46th Pl. and along S. Memorial Ave.
+These measures appear to have solved the overland flow flooding for RLA #32 for 100-year rainfall events.